 Google is the epitome of finding information, videos, images, news, and other data.
 You can use Google image search to find the image source using Reverse Image Search technology.
 When it comes to finding the source of the video using Google, then things get a little complicated.

 Finding video information using reverse video search is a very complex process.
 It requires a large amount of bandwidth and a complex AI system that checks the video across all the video libraries.
 So, you can imagine the mammoth maths involved in creating such a mechanism.

-If you have noticed, YouTube does have a system to check for copyright by creating an ID; while processing the video, they create a unique ID that helps them keep copyright material away from the platform.
-YouTube scans the video when uploaded and checks it along with its ID library.
+If you have noticed, YouTube does have a system to check for copyright by creating an ID; while processing the video, they create a unique ID that helps them keep copyrighted material away from the platform.
+When uploaded, YouTube scans the video and checks it with its ID library.

 In general, there is no simple tool to upload the video to find matching results.
-But there is a way you can use Google image search to find the source of the video, the process may not work every time, but if the video is a little popular, you may be lucky enough to reverse the video search on Google.
+But there is a way you can use Google image search to find the source of the video, the process may not work every time, but if the video is a little popular, you may be lucky enough to find the source of the video using the reverse video search on Google.

 Here are a few reasons why someone may need a reverse video search engine.

 - Get more information on the video

 How to Use Google Reverse Video Search Engine?